migtools/lib-ui/README.md

 TODO:

 - Add docs extension for Storybook
-- Publish Storybook to GitHub pages
+- Publish Storybook to GitHub pages and link it at the top of the repo
 - Test importing the TestComponent into another project via GitHub dependency href?
 Can we do that?
 - Look into automated NPM releases when merging PRs or something like that?
 - Add reusable components from mig-ui and virt-ui